When will PupPod be available?

 - Level 1 is all about learning the connection between the toy and treat source.
 This isn’t obvious, but dogs make the connection quickly with the right set up and environment.
 The PupPod Wobbler includes two motion sensors, so just getting close to the toy (e.g. coming over for a sniff) or touching the toy earn a reward.

-- Level 2 only provides rewards for touching as the motion sensor is turned off.
+- Level 2 only provides rewards for touching as the motion sensors are turned off.
 Some dogs are very touchy and get this level quickly.
 Others are more gentle and need encouragement to touch.

 - Level 3 is where the game starts to get interesting.
 There’s a 2-second window after the “treat” sound plays where touching the toy earns a reward.
 Outside of that window, no reward is provided.
 The PupPod mobile app allows a pet parent to decide how frequently the treat sound should play.
 We recommend starting with a 10-second time interval between sounds, but as a dog starts to figure out that treats are only earned just after the sound play, start bumping up the time interval setting in 5-second increments to add difficulty.

 - The description above refers to sounds, but the entire game can be played using lights too.
 This is great for deaf dogs and also provides a new set of challenges for dogs who have mastered the game with sounds.
-Letting your dog play using the lights is also great when you are working from home on a conference call and don’t want the toy making noises. 🙂
+Letting your dog play using the lights is also great when you are working from home on a conference call and don’t want the toy to make noises. 🙂

 Can I control the difficulty level manually?

 Yes you can!
 Use the plus and minus buttons to manually increase or decrease game difficulty.
 Level changes define a new success criteria, but increasing the time interval just makes the dog focus longer and slows down reward opportunities.
 Descriptions of each level are in the mobile app.